Sauna-Planet

 Installing the Sauna Door and Windows (if applicable)

 If you have included (multiple) sauna doors and windows in your design, install them next.
 The door should be constructed of sauna-grade wood or have a tempered glass panel for safety and aesthetics.
 To prevent heat and steam from escaping, install the door frame firmly, ensuring it fits snugly and is well-sealed.
-When adding windows, pick the double-paned tempered glass that can endure the high temperatures and securely install them while considering ventilation and privacy requirements.
+When adding windows, pick the double-paned tempered glass that can endure the high temperatures and securely install them with proper window frame installations.
+With this installation you must also consider ventilation and privacy requirements.

 Insulating the Sauna for Heat Retention